-A MOVE to seek opinions on a controversial shake-up of Council tax benefit should be opened up to take account of changes to local government funding, it has been claimed.
+A MOVE to seek opinions on a controversial shake-up of Council tax benefit should be opened up to take account of changes to local government funding, it

 Council tax benefit is to be abolished as part of the government’s welfare reforms and local councils will be ordered to devise their own schemes to help poorer residents pay their bills.